Hyundai Tucson Extended Warranty: Cost, Coverage and Plans

 Is a Hyundai Tucson extended warranty worth it?

-Yes, a Hyundai Tucson extended warranty is worth it.
+Yes, a Hyundai Tucson extended warranty could certainly be worth it.
 In general, an extended auto warranty is worth it if any of the following are true:

 1. Your vehicle has a bad reputation for reliability.